 The 1950s brought big changes for horse sports and for the Chronicle, as it was still known throughout the ‘50s.

 In the beginning of the decade, racing still dominated the Chronicle’s pages as it had during the 1930s and 1940s.
 The July 27, 1951, issue reported that Citation became the first “millionaire Thoroughbred” when he won the Hollywood Gold Cup by 4 lengths, and the magazine also closely followed the career of the great Native Dancer.

-Nashua came to prominence later in the 1950s, winning the Preakness Stakes (Md.), Belmont Stakes (N.Y.) and finishing second in the Kentucky Derby.
+Nashua came to prominence later in the 1950s, winning the Preakness Stakes (Maryland), Belmont Stakes (New York) and finishing second in the Kentucky Derby.
 He also won a match race against Swaps, the horse who defeated him in the Kentucky Derby.
 Then there was Bold Ruler, who won the Preakness in 1957, among other races, and would later go on to become the sire of Secretariat.

 The First Olympic Dressage Trials

 The first Olympic Dressage Trials in this country were held Tuesday, April 1, 1952, at the Sleepy Hollow Country Club at Scarborough, New York.
 The dressage test was 15 minutes long and included piaffe, passage, extended and collecting walks, a figure-eight at “counter gallop,” “trot and gallop change of leads at every stride,” pirouettes and “zig-zag traversale.”